-During our hot summer months, Vernon families are fortunate to live within a short drive of three spectacular lakes.
+During our hot summer months, Vernon families are fortunate to live within a short distance to three spectacular lakes.
 Lakeshore parks are well equipped for families to spend a day at the lake.
 You will share the day with other sun seekers from across the city, another province and the other side of the world.
 You can find pretty much anything you need to make your beach day a good memory.

 Sometimes, though, you are looking for a place to meet with a friend for a chat and a cooling dip after work, a spot close to home to launch your kayak for an hour before dinner, an out of the way spot to teach your ten year old how to paddleboard or a quiet spot to sit with your dog and watch the sailboats.
-Residents know about such places because they have been using improved lake accesses at Foster, Kennedy and Whitepoint Roads for years now.
-Last year, Delcliffe Road access was added to the mix.
+Residents know about such places because they have been using improved lake accesses at Delcliffe, Foster, Kennedy and Whitepoint Roads for years now.